Norfolk and Western 2156

 Norfolk and Western 2156 is a preserved Y6a class compound Mallet steam locomotive.
 The Norfolk and Western Railway (N&W) built it in 1942 at its East End Shops in Roanoke, Virginia, as the second member of the N&W's Y6a class.
-No. 2156 and its class are considered the strongest-pulling steam locomotives ever built.

 No. 2156 was retired from revenue service in July 1959, and it is now owned by the National Museum of Transportation in St. Louis, Missouri.
 In 2014, the museum leased it for five years to the Virginia Museum of Transportation in Roanoke.
 It was towed to Roanoke in May 2015 and towed back to St. Louis in June 2020.

 Construction and design

 In the 1930s, the Norfolk and Western Railway's (N&W) mechanical engineering team explored ways to refine the Y series 2-8-8-2 compound Mallets, since the public demand for coal was increasing despite the effects of the Great Depression.
 The railroad used the United States Railroad Administration's (USRA) 2-8-8-2 design for its Y4 class, then improved upon it for the Y5 locomotives, built in 1930 and 1931.

 The Y6 shared the Y5's specifications but had design changes for efficiency: cast steel frames connected by a pin hinge; outside frame bearings on the pilot and trailing trucks; roller bearings for all the wheel journals; and automatic lubricators.
 The Y5s would later be rebuilt with most of these modifications.
 (Note: Y5s Nos.
 2090-2099 were renumbered to 2110-2119, after being rebuilt.)

 The Y6 proved reliable and about as easy to maintain as diesel locomotives, so in 1942, the N&W decided to build sixteen more (Nos.
 2155-2170) to handle the increasing military traffic from World War II.
 These new Mallets were classified as Y6as to note new features such as an improved Worthington BL-2 type feedwater heater and an HT-type standard stoker.
 Certain parts were fabricated out of alternative materials instead of steel to abide with wartime restrictions.